 Nevertheless, we’re for it.”

-States were empowered to create constitutional conventions to consider ratifying Repeal.
-North Carolinians voted against calling such a convention.
-They did so by a landslide vote of 293,484 to 120,190.
+States were able to create conventions.
+They were to consider ratifying Repeal.
+North Carolina voted against calling such a convention.
+It did so by a landslide vote.
+It was 293,484 to 120,190.
 Nationally, the popular vote on Repeal was in the opposite direction.
 Seventy-four percent favored Repeal.
-Only 30% opposed it.
-North Carolina has never ratified Repeal.
+But the state has never ratified Repeal.

-North Carolina still operates under the strong influence of prohibition-era attitudes.
-It’s seen in its dry counties.
-In its Blue laws restricting the Sunday sales of alcohol.
-It’s seen in its artificially high alcohol prices.
+NC still operates under the strong influence of prohibition-era beliefs.
+We see this in its dry counties.
+And in its Blue laws restricting the Sunday sales of alcohol.
+In its very high alcohol prices.
+And in the poor selection and service in its monopoly ABC stores.